Comments Area Removal

 By default, the comment option is enabled.

 User comments cannot be anonymous; the full name of the colleague who posts a comment will be visible.
-Admins can moderate comments when needed.

-Authors of news or pages receive a notification whenever a user leaves a comment on their content.
-This helps ensure that comments remain relevant and aligned with company values.
+Authors of news and pages receive a notification whenever a user leaves a comment on their content.
+The admis will be able to respond or delete the comment if required.

 Last updated